 Whatever the circumstance, if you have children, be assured that God has placed them specifically in your care.
 You may feel ill equipped, but He knows what you’re capable of and entrusted them to you despite your shortcomings.
 Remember you’re not perfect, and no mom is, so don’t be too hard on yourself.
 Ask God for His strength, wisdom and guidance as you strive to be the best mom you can be.

-If you don’t have children yet and are consumed by the longing to raise a child, know that God is well-acquainted with your desires and promises to fill your life in a way no one else can.
+If you don’t have children yet and are consumed by the longing to raise a child, know that God is well-acquainted with your desires and frustrations and promises to fill your life in a way no one else can.
 He wants to lead you in the days ahead, wherever that path takes you.

 Keep reading for some encouragement from the Bible and a handful of resources to help you get through this holiday.

 Whatever stage of motherhood you find yourself in, let these verses from God’s Word fill your heart and mind this Mother’s Day.

 “And let us not grow weary of doing good, for in due season we will reap, if we do not give up.”